oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Refresh token binding {#refresh-token-binding}

-Authorization servers issuing a refresh token in response to a token request using the client attestation mechanism as defined by this draft MUST bind the refresh token to the Client Instance and its associated public key, and NOT just the client as specified in {{Section 6 of RFC6749}}.
+Authorization servers issuing a refresh token in response to a token request using the client attestation mechanism as defined by this specification MUST bind the refresh token to the Client Instance, and NOT just the client as specified in {{Section 6 of RFC6749}}.
 To prove this binding, the Client Instance MUST use the client attestation mechanism when refreshing an access token.

-The client MUST also use the same key that was present in the "cnf" claim of the client attestation that was used when the refresh token was issued.
-A profile MAY define a different binding for refresh tokens as described in [](#profiling), in which case the requirements of this section do not apply.
+Unless a profile specifies otherwise as described in [](#profiling), the refresh token MUST be bound to the Client Instance Key, and the Client Instance MUST use the same key that was present in the `cnf` claim of the Client Attestation that was used when the refresh token was issued.

 ## Binding of OAuth protocol artifacts